-Are you currently enrolled in a BSN program?
+Are you currently enrolled in a BSN or ADN program?

-- Determine if your clinical service is a “match” as a start to your nursing career
+- Determine if your clinical service is a “match” for an area of inpatient nursing as a start to your nursing career

 - Perform in an evidence-based, knowledge-driven environment

-- Gain insights into how delegated personnel work with a professional registered nurse
+- Gain insights into how delegated personnel work with professional registered nurses

 Other skills you will learn

 - Perform phlebotomy (in certain clinical areas)

 - Perform central line dressing changes

 - The Advanced Care Partner must be actively enrolled in a BSN or ADN nursing program without interruption in progression or have graduated from an accredited BSN or ADN program.